 A good pair of running gloves will fight off finger stiffness, but did you know that a warm head is one of the best ways to save extremities from the chill?
 Hats or beanies trap heat on the head and help regulate internal temperature, allowing for proper blood flow to arms and hands.

 Wear shoes with traction like the Cascadia 15 with TrailTack on the outsole.
 This shoe offers enhanced grip and takes the guesswork out of where to step.
 It also comes in a Gore-Tex® model so your feet will stay dry in the snow or wet weather.

 Dress for the run, not the cold

 Kyle Schaffer, Guru field rep for Minnesota and the Dakotas, suggests you don’t overdo it with bulky gear.
-“The layers I wear aren’t super heavy because I don’t want to feel sluggish on the run.
-My go-to for winter running in usually the Canopy jacket as my last layer.
-I love that it is wind and water resistant.
+“The layers I wear aren’t super-heavy because I don’t want to feel sluggish on the run.
+My go-to for winter running is usually the Canopy jacket as my last layer.
+I love that it is wind- and water-resistant.
 I can take it off, pack it down into a bag that fits in my pocket, and keep moving.”